Cuba–United States relations: Post-revolution relations

 Presidential candidate John F. Kennedy believed that Eisenhower's policy toward Cuba had been mistaken.
 He criticized what he saw as use of U.S. government influence to advance the interest and increase the profits of private U.S. companies instead of helping Cuba to achieve economic progress, saying that Americans dominated the island's economy and had given support to one of the bloodiest and most repressive dictatorships in the history of Latin America.
 "We let Batista put the U.S. on the side of tyranny, and we did nothing to convince the people of Cuba and Latin America that we wanted to be on the side of freedom".

 In April 1961, an armed invasion by about 1,500 CIA trained Cuban exiles at the Bay of Pigs was defeated by the Cuban armed forces.
+During this time, the US sent seven ships to sail, two of which were owned by the United Fruit Company.
+Castro was not thrilled with the United Fruit Company or this plan as his father worked as a laborer.
 President Kennedy's complete assumption of responsibility for the venture, which provoked a popular reaction against the invasion, proved to be a further propaganda boost for the Cuban government.
 The U.S. began the formulation of new plans aimed at destabilizing the Cuban government.
 The U.S. government engaged in an extensive series of terrorist attacks in Cuba.
 These activities were collectively known as the "Cuban Project" or Operation Mongoose.
 The attacks formed a CIA-coordinated program of terrorist bombings, political and military sabotage, and psychological operations, as well as assassination attempts on key political leaders.
 The Joint Chiefs of Staff also proposed attacks on mainland U.S. targets, hijackings and assaults on Cuban refugee boats to generate U.S. public support for military action against the Cuban government, these proposals were known collectively as Operation Northwoods.

 A U.S. Senate Select Intelligence Committee report later confirmed over eight attempted plots to kill Castro between 1960 and 1965, as well as additional plans against other Cuban leaders.
 After weathering the failed Bay of Pigs invasion, Cuba observed as U.S. armed forces staged a mock invasion of a Caribbean island in 1962 named Operation Ortsac.
 The purpose of the invasion was to overthrow a leader whose name, Ortsac, was Castro spelled backwards.
 Tensions between the two nations reached their peak in 1962, after U.S. reconnaissance aircraft photographed the Soviet construction of intermediate-range missile sites.
 The discovery led to the Cuban Missile Crisis.